duanebester/mon4j/README.md

 The above example is more specifically, a CPU Job where cpu.on=true will turn this job on.
 If the CPU usage is above 9.0% for 60 seconds, then an alert will be triggered.
 The job runs every 5 seconds as specified by the intervalInSeconds property.
 If the CPU is above 9.0% for say, 30 seconds, and then dips below the reArmValue of 5.0% then everything gets reset.
 The DISK, CPU, and MEMORY jobs will follow the above pattern.

 Please edit the mon4j.properties file, or at least take a look to see what's adjustable.
+Running the app is the standard:

     java -jar mon4j-0.1.0.jar